stormqloud/kazoo-tgbbok/fax.md

 ```

 You either need to get Kazoo to answer port 25 as below or work with Postgres to redeliver the traffic.

+You can see below TCP PORT 25 is now answering with the Kazoo Email to Fax service.

 ```
 [root@k6 kazoo]# telnet lh 25